-This course deals with the definition of the Code of Criminal Procedures; the public suit in terms of its parties, conditions and reasons for its lapse; the study of the rules of jurisdiction, nullity and evidence; the study of criminal proceedings throughout the stages of investigation, inference, preliminary investigation and the trial; and the study of criminal provisions and methods of appealing against them.
+This course deals with the definition of the procedure of criminal law and its relationship with other areas of law and procedural regulations, and the public lawsuit in terms of its parties, its action, conditions and causes of expiry.
+As well as the rules of jurisdiction, nullity and evidence.
+And finally, the study of criminal provisions during the stages of the investigation, inference, preliminary investigation and trial, the study of criminal provisions and the methods of appealing.